June-Skeeter/Police_Involved_Deaths_Canada/Content/NextSteps.md

 ### 3) Deaths Occurring in Police Custody
 * There are many records of individuals in police custody being denied or delayed medical care.
-  * In one horrific case, a diabetic Indigenous man from [Baker Lake, NU](https://www.cbc.ca/news/canada/north/paul-kayuryuk-baker-lake-inquest-1.4231300) was found unconscious after suffering a stroke.
+  * In one horrific case, an Indigenous man from [Baker Lake, NU](https://www.cbc.ca/news/canada/north/paul-kayuryuk-baker-lake-inquest-1.4231300) was found unconscious after suffering a stroke.
 The police assumed he was intoxicated and kept him in a jail cell overnight.
 * Suicides in police custody are [oftentimes preventable](https://www.theglobeandmail.com/news/politics/womans-death-in-custody-exposes-indigenous-policing-issues/article32694835/).
 * Two men burned to death in a jail cell while being held for public intoxication at the [Kashechewan First Nation police detachment](https://www.cbc.ca/news/canada/kashechewan-fire-inquest-calls-for-more-funds-for-police-stations-training-1.819764).